 A zoom of the view upstream, facing east, before it spins around at 'Blue Bend' and runs back upstream to the southwest.
 We've tried to peer down to see the river bottom, but it seems impossible.

-We're off, in a scene that brings to mind early experiences with Ramsar of the Jungle and maybe even Tarzan.
+We're off, in a scene that brings to mind early experiences with Ramar of the Jungle (TV 1952-1954, Imdb 7.4) and maybe even Tarzan.
+[Though Ramsar was filmed in a Hollywood studio, to be honest.]

 But the jungle quickly yields to a more familiar Cumberland Falls experience.